maxwellbrenner/TheOddsAPI-Interfacing/README.md

 The project workflow is organized as follows:

-1. **API Interfacing**: The first notebook interfaces with `TheOddsAPI` to retrieve event, fight, and fighter odds information.
+1. **API Interfacing**: The first notebook interfaces with `TheOddsAPI` to retrieve `h2h` (head-to-head) UFC closing lines across a number of online sportsbooks.
 2. **Odds Preprocessing**: The second notebook preprocesses raw odds data by structuring, filtering, and calculating implied probabilities.
-3. **Appending Odds Data**: The final notebook integrates odds into the UFC data, appending calculated average and best odds for each fight.
+3. **Appending Odds Data**: The final notebook combines odds data and UFC performance statistisc into a structured csv, appending closing odds to each fight.

-The output is an enriched dataset that enables analysis and insight into UFC events with corresponding betting odds.

 ---